Last Updated: October 5, 2024

 Tony began listening to artists like Judy Garland, Bing Crosby, Louis Armstrong, and Jack Teagarden, and by age 13, he worked as a singing waiter in Italian restaurants around Queens.
 As well as a singer, Bennett was a talented caricaturist and attended New York's School of Industrial Art to study painting and music.
 However, he dropped out at 16 to support his family.
 He worked several low-paying jobs while singing at amateur nights around the city.

-In November of 1944, Tony joined the United States Army, and by March of 1945, he was on the front line as an infantry rifleman.
+In November 1944, Tony joined the United States Army, and by March 1945, he was on the front line as an infantry rifleman.
 As the Allies pushed the Germans back, Bennett saw bitter fighting in frigid winter conditions, narrowly escaping death on numerous occasions.
 Tony was eventually part of the liberation of a Nazi concentration camp near Landsberg.

 Tony Bennett Net Worth